 Approved by Board of Trustees, October 2013

-- Supervision of students in internships, student teaching, independent study, credit-by-exam, and similar activities will be assigned teaching load credit by the Provost and Vice President for Student Development according to accreditation guidelines, nature of the involvement of the faculty member in the activity, and other factors.
+- Supervision of students in internships, student teaching, independent study, credit-by-exam, and similar activities will be assigned teaching load credit by the Provost according to accreditation guidelines, nature of the involvement of the faculty member in the activity, and other factors.

 Based upon the above guidelines the faculty course load is determined on a department-by-department basis.
 Departmental load should average at 21 hours of teaching load per faculty member per academic year.
 This means that normally each person in the department is expected to carry a teaching load of 21 hours per academic year.
 However, with appropriate rationale, individual faculty members may be assigned loads which vary between a minimum of 18 and a maximum of 24.
 Flexibility within the department may depend upon factors such as class size, number of course preparations, advising load, and other similar conditions.

-After consultation with the department heads and with appropriate rationale, the Vice President and Dean may alter individual load requirements due to class size, administrative duties, or other conditions which either increase or decrease the amount of time faculty members need to carry out their teaching responsibilities.
-Also, the Provost and Vice President for Student Development may limit class size for any course because of the nature of the course requirements, the time demands of the course upon the faculty member, or the nature of the facilities required for the course.
+After consultation with the department heads and with appropriate rationale, the Provost may alter individual load requirements due to class size, administrative duties, or other conditions which either increase or decrease the amount of time faculty members need to carry out their teaching responsibilities.
+Also, the Provost may limit class size for any course because of the nature of the course requirements, the time demands of the course upon the faculty member, or the nature of the facilities required for the course.